Become a PMF

 No. Graduate students from all academic disciplines from accredited academic institutions who meet eligibility requirements may apply to the PMF Program.
 Although we are seeing an increasing interest from agencies for STEM (Science, Technology, Engineering, and Mathematics) disciplines.
 Advanced Degree is defined as a professional or graduate degree (e.g., master's, Ph.D., J.D.).
 A J.D. is considered a professional degree when applying to the PMF Program.

 4. Does the program accept individuals with disabilities or accept Schedule A letters?

 The United States Government does not discriminate in employment on the basis of race, color, religion, sex, national origin, political affiliation, sexual orientation, gender identity, marital status, disability and genetic information, age, membership in an employee organization, or other non-merit factor.

-Applicants with a disability may request a reasonable accommodation for completing the on-line assessment during the annual PMF application and follow the instructions for submitting supporting documentation.
+Applicants with a disability may request a reasonable accommodation for completing the assessments during the annual PMF application and follow the instructions for submitting supporting documentation.
 The PMF Program falls under the Pathways Programs Schedule D Hiring Authority.
-Applicants having a Schedule A letter (which refers to the hiring authority used by Federal agencies to hire individuals with disabilities) would use that hiring authority to apply to Federal positions outside of the PMF Program; it cannot be used to secure a Fellowship position if an individual with a Schedule A letter becomes a PMF Finalist.
-A Schedule A letter in and of itself is not sufficient documentation when requesting a reasonable accommodation for the on-line assessment portion of the annual PMF application process.
+Applicants having a Schedule A letter (which refers to the hiring authority used by Federal agencies to hire individuals with disabilities) would use that hiring authority to apply to Federal positions outside of the PMF Program; it cannot be used to secure a PMF if an individual with a Schedule A letter becomes a Finalist in the PMF Program.
+A Schedule A letter in and of itself is not sufficient documentation when requesting a reasonable accommodation for the assessments.

 5. I am a non-U.S. citizen who wishes to apply to the PMF Program, but I do not have a Social Security Number to use for the application.
 How can I apply?